Alexander-Kahanek/Rubbish_Clustering/README.md

 This is a script used to clean the original raw data set, the hyperparameters can be modified at the top of the script.
 The script will output a csv file with the following changes:

-+ Items were sesperated into single rows
++ Items were seperated into single rows
 	- they were changed from having counts for objects to one object per row

 + The weekdays had a mistake for one of the dates